DimaYurchenko/covid-flight-prediction/README.md

+# 🛬🦠📉
-Predicting incoming airline traffic based on number of covid cases using statsmodels
+Predicting incoming airline traffic for a specific country based on number of COVID-19 cases using Seasonal Autoregressive Integrated Moving-Average Model with Exogenous Regressor.